Solrac1388/CertificationAgencyBlockchain/readme-en.md

 2. **Key Generation**:
    - The app generates an RSA key pair
    - The key pair is encrypted with a password provided by the user
+   - The keys are stored locally on the device
    - The encrypted file is sent to the user's email

 3. **Certification Request**: